imshrishk/ClickHouse-FlatFile-Sync/README.md

 3. Consider using tab-delimited files for better performance
 4. For very large files, use the batch import feature to process chunks

+#### Working with Headerless CSV Files

+For CSV files without headers:

+1. Upload your file and select the appropriate delimiter
+2. Uncheck the "Has Header" option in the CSV preview screen
+3. The application will generate column names automatically (Column1, Column2, etc.)
+4. You can rename these columns before proceeding with the import
+5. Map the generated columns to appropriate ClickHouse data types

 ## 📚 Documentation

 ### API Reference